-If you’re planning a trip to Oregon, we’ve put together a list of 50 things to put on your Portland bucket list.
+If you’re looking for Oregon vacation ideas, we’ve put together a list of 50 things to put on your Portland bucket list.

 Portland is the largest city in Oregon.
 It’s perfectly located on the Columbia and Willamette rivers, in the shadow of the beautiful, snow-capped Mount Hood.